the-crypt-keeper/fragment-frog/README.md

 ### Explore Mode (Default)
 - Left/Right Arrows: Change selected fragment
 - CTRL+Left/Right Arrows: Moved the currently selected fragment left or right
-- Space: Edits selected fragments
+- Space: Edits the selected fragment
 - 'i': Insert a new fragment after selected fragment
 - 'd': Deletes the selected fragment
 - 'x': Cuts the selected fragment, placing it at the end of the Clipboard
-- 'v': Pastes the top element from the clipboard.
+- 'v': Pastes the top element from the clipboard
 - Tab: Generate new suggestions
 - 1, 2, 3, 4: Insert the corresponding suggestion (1st, 2nd, 3rd, or 4th) after the selected fragment
 - Ctrl + 1, 2, 3, 4: Insert the corresponding suggestion without automatically generating new suggestions